whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 Some fields, like secure function definitions, can also contain sensitive values.
 However, because of [SDK v2](https://developer.hashicorp.com/terraform/plugin/sdkv2) limitations:
 - There is no possibility to mark sensitive values conditionally ([reference](https://github.com/hashicorp/terraform-plugin-sdk/issues/736)).
 This means it is not possible to mark sensitive values based on other fields, like marking `body` based on the value of `secure` field in views, functions, and procedures.
 As a result, this field is not marked as sensitive.
 For such cases, we add disclaimers in the resource documentation.
 - There is no possibility to mark sensitive values in nested fields ([reference](https://github.com/hashicorp/terraform-plugin-sdk/issues/201)).
-This means the nested fields, like these in `show_output` and `describe_output` cannot be sensitive. fields, like in `show_output` and `describe_output`, cannot be marked as sensitive.
+This means the nested fields, like these in `show_output` and `describe_output` cannot be marked as sensitive.

 Instead, we added notes in the documentation of the related resources.
 The full list includes:
 - `snowflake_execute` resource: `execute`, `revert`, `query` and `query_results` fields,